 If you’ve decided it sounds all too gruesome at this point, you might want to STOP reading here, but if you want to get down to the nitty-gritty about nasty horrible fungi, continue reading, you’ve been warned! mind you some fungus are friendly fungi – mushrooms.

-Fungal nails are caused by non-dermatophytes (yeasts, moulds) and or dermatophytes that live off the protein on the surface of the skin.
-Dermatophytes being the most common to cause fungal nail infections.
+Fungal nail infections are caused by dermatophytes, and non-dermatophytes, that live off the protein on the surface of skin and nails.
+Dermatophytes are known to be the most common causative organism.

-Fungal nails are not pleasant to look at, in most cases the nail has a white to yellowish discolouration on the surface of the nail.
-They can have a crumbly chalky texture, and a yellowish/cream or black/greenish discolouration of soft sticky mash underneath the nail – this is where the smell usually comes from!
+In most cases, the nail has a white to yellowish discolouration on the surface of the nail.
+It can have a crumbly chalky texture, and a creamy -yellow or greenish-black discolouration of soft sticky mash underneath the nail – this is where the smell usually comes from!

-More recently, tests that can be performed on the spot in a clinical setting, are readily available to practitioners.
+More recently, foot health practitioners have access to testing kits for dermatophyte sample testing.
+These can be performed on the spot, in a clinical setting.
 This significantly reduces the time it takes from diagnosing the nail infection, to starting a treatment of choice.

 Running a marathon is a good example of a sport related activity that can lead to damage to the nail.
 The nail can be damaged through repetitive injury to the nail in the shoe, weakening the nail plate, rendering it vulnerable to infection.

-First of all, to help with a bit of terminology, below is a labelled diagram showing he different parts of the nail.
+Before I delve into the four main patterns of presentation, to help with a bit of terminology, here is a diagram of the anatomy of the nail.

 Here, the fungus infects the surface of the nail, causing Islands of white discolouration or grooves in the nail.

 The whole nail plate is affected, and is characteristic of severe nail infection.
-This is usually observed in the latter stages of fungal nail infections, where the nail is thickened and crumbles away.
-TDO is caused by different organisms.
+This type of infection, usually presents in the latter stages of fungal nail infections, where the nail is thickened and crumbles away.
+TDO is caused by mixed organisms.

 This is a rare form of fungal nail infection, and can prove difficult to treat.
 The infection starts from the half – moon shape at the base of the nail called the lunula.
 It is commonly seen in individuals with a suppressed immunity.